Shrey0561/The-Loyalty-Blueprint-Compensation-Timing-Leadership-Stability-Analysis-SQL-Excel/README.md

 ### Income Band & Loyalty
  * **Insight**: Higher income bands showed **89.2% retention**, compared to **71.39%** for lower bands.

- * **Recommendation**: Invest in total rewards and development opportunities for lower bands to sustain commitment.
+ * **Recommendation**: Introduce milestone-based compensation reviews and transparent progression frameworks for lower-income cohorts to prevent early-stage loyalty erosion.

 ### Manager Tenure
  * **Insight**: Employees with managers of **6+ years** had **89.95% retention**, the highest in the dataset.